Campo de Rugby de Fuentenueva

-Situated between Calle Rector Martín Ocete, Avenida de Severo Ochoa and the university walkways Profesor Juan Ossorio of Granada, is currently, the only rugby-specific stadium in the entire Granada province.
-With an north–south orientation, it has a capacity of circa 1.000 spectators and it has an only stand at the north end.
+Situated between Calle Rector Martín Ocete, Avenida de Severo Ochoa and the university walkways Professor Juan Ossorio of Granada, is currently, the only rugby-specific stadium in the entire Granada province.
+With a north–south orientation, it has a capacity of circa 1.000 spectators and it has an only stand at the north end.
 However, the affluence of fans in both sides of the field is frequent.

 Frequently the demolition of the field as part of several projects of expansion of a nearby RENFE station, however, during its last substantial refurbishment as a consequence of the implantation of a train line, which respects the current field position.